obandu/flutter_edit_plus/docs/EDITPLUSDATATABLE.md

     {@required Text tableLabel,                // table label
      @required List<String> columnNames,       // column names for the table, required by Material DataTable
      @required bool tableEditable,             // determine if this is a read only table or table with ability to add items
-     @required Function refreshTableFunction,} // This function receives the BLOC in use by the table to end user application );
+     @required Function refreshTableFunction,  // This function receives the BLOC in use by the table to end user application Map<String, dynamic> columnLabels         // this map contains a mapping of column names to column labels
+    }
+  );
 ```